Day 1 — Kangerlussuaq, Greenland

 Day 2 — Qeqertarsuaq, Disko Island, Greenland

 During the morning Silver Cloud will ply the Disko Bay en route to our destination along Disko Island’s east coast.
 Our exploration of the Disko Bay area will head north of the village of Qerqertarsuaq, which is named after Disko Island’s local name –meaning “large island”.
 With more than 3,300 sq. miles Disko Island is Greenland’s second-largest island.
-We hope to offer tundra walks and will enjoy a Zodiac tour of the rugged coastline and the many icebergs that get stranded here after breaking off from the Jakobshavn Glacier.
+We hope to offer a walk into Blaesedal to see the waterfalls.

 Day 3 — Ilulissat, Greenland

-Be out on deck to see the northern hemisphere’s most active glacier – the Jakobshavn Glacier- while approaching Ilulissat (UNESCO World Heritage Site).
+Be out on deck to see the Icefjord, the result of the northern hemisphere’s most active glacier – the Jakobshavn Glacier- while approaching Ilulissat (UNESCO World Heritage Site).
 Known as the birthplace of icebergs, the Ilulissat Icefjord produces several million tons of ice each day.
 Its entrance is often surrounded by icebergs in all shapes and sizes and in varying shades of white and turquoise.

 The town of Ilulissat is known for its long periods of calm and settled weather, but the climate is a bit colder due to its proximity to the fjord.
-While here, we may have the opportunity to see a demonstration of ancient fishing methods and enjoy some locally caught and prepared fish.
 During our guided walking tour of Ilulissat, we will visit the local history museum, which used to be the home of famous arctic explorer Knud Rasmussen.
 South of town are several trails leading to the Icefjord, one of them a boardwalk.